Health & Wellness

 I think I’m having symptoms of an STI.
 Is walk-in testing right for me?

 No. Walk-in testing is for routine STI screening meant for clients who are not experiencing symptoms of sexually transmitted infections.
-If you are experiencing symptoms, and you're not a registered medical patient with Whitman-Walker, you should visit our evening sexual health clinic on Tuesday and Thursday evenings.
-Learn more about our evening clinic here.
+If you are experiencing symptoms, and you’re not a registered medical patient with Whitman-Walker, you should schedule an appointment with our sexual health clinic by calling 202.745.6175.
+Learn more about our sexual health clinic here.

 What are my options for seeing a medical provider during the day if I have an STI-related concern such as an exposure or symptoms?

-If you are a Whitman-Walker Health medical patient, you may schedule an appointment with a medical team member by calling 202.745.7000.
-If you are not a medical patient, we recommend going to our evening sexual health clinic on Tuesday and Thursday evenings.
-Learn more about our evening clinic here.
+If you are a Whitman-Walker Health medical patient, you may schedule an appointment with a medical team member by calling 202.745.7000 or texting 202.978.6123.
+If you are not a medical patient, we recommend scheduling an appointment with our sexual health clinic by calling 202.745.6175.
+Learn more about our sexual health clinic here.
 Please note, we do not offer daytime treatment for exposures or symptoms without an appointment.

 How often should I get tested for STIs?